 Agree that the Number Targeted Units will not be segregated within the property or in any way be distinguishable (beyond, if applicable, the presence of accessible features or assistive technology) from non-targeted units, and that the unit mix of targeted units will depend on the needs of referred households:

+Permanent Supportive Unit referrals will be completed via an agreement with the referring entity between the non-profit, DSHA, DHSS, and the owner to ensure that sufficient referrals of special population-eligible households for tenancy are received at the time of execution of the carryover agreement.
+PSH units must be rent- and income-restricted to 30% AMI and units may include project-based subsidy.

 Assure that the Targeted Units remain available to the Targeted households, and that the purposes and spirit of this agreement, are maintained through the compliance period;

 Assure that any special arrangements (rent adjustments, unit subsides, special unit accommodations, arrangement for transportation services, etc.) are maintained through the compliance period as outlined in the Targeting Plan, attached hereto;